Vatican indicts 10 people, including a cardinal, in UK deal

 The Vatican hierarchy, however, signed off on the contract, with both the pope's No. 2, Cardinal Pietro Parolin, and his deputy approving it.
 Neither was indicted.
 In addition, Francis himself was aware of the deal and Torzi's involvement in it.

-Vatican prosecutors have produced evidence suggesting the Vatican hierarchs were hoodwinked by Torzi and aided in part by an Italian lawyer — who was also indicted Saturday — into agreeing to the deal.
+Vatican prosecutors say the Vatican hierarchs were hoodwinked by Torzi and aided in part by an Italian lawyer — who was also indicted Saturday — into agreeing to the deal.
+The Secretariat of State intends to declare itself an injured party in the case.

 Torzi has denied the charges and said the accusations were the fruit of a misunderstanding.
-He is currently in London pending an extradition request by Italian authorities, who are seeking to prosecute him on related charges.
+He is currently in London pending an extradition request by Italian authorities, who are seeking to prosecute him on other financial charges.

+His representatives said they had no immediate comment Saturday since they hadn't yet seen the indictment.

 Also indicted was a onetime papal contender and Holy See official, Cardinal Angelo Becciu, who helped engineer the initial London investment when he was the chief of staff in the Secretariat of State.